-This Azure DevOps MCP server provides a standardized way for AI assistants to interact with Azure DevOps resources through the Model Context Protocol (MCP).
-It acts as a bridge between AI models and Azure DevOps APIs, enabling you to manage projects, work items, repositories, and more using natural language.
+The Azure DevOps MCP Server enables AI assistants to interact with Azure DevOps resources through the Model Context Protocol (MCP).
+This server acts as a bridge between AI models like Claude and Azure DevOps APIs, allowing you to manage projects, work items, repositories, and more through natural language.

 az login